-Solar Power for Business
+Commercial Solar Power

-Solar Means Business
+Commercial Solar Power Means Business

-How Solar Works For You
+How Solar Works For Your Business

-Solar PV allows your business to generate clean electricity on its rooftop (or land) at a very predictable cost-per-kilowatt-hour that is generally less than currently paid to the utility.
+Commercial Solar Power allows your business to generate clean electricity on its rooftop (or land) at a very predictable cost-per-kilowatt-hour that is generally less than currently paid to the utility.
 When the sun is out, the panels make power.
 When the sun goes down, your business consumes electricity from the grid.
 Grid consumption versus production is reconciled monthly and credits carry forward up to a year.

-The cornerstone of grid-tied solar photovoltaic systems is the policy of net metering, where the utility is mandated by state law to purchase electricity generated by the business and to offer compensation (in the form of a credit) on future electric bills.
+The cornerstone of grid-tied solar electric systems is the policy of net metering, where the utility is mandated by state law to purchase electricity generated by the business and to offer compensation (in the form of a credit) on future electric bills.
 There are limits to the size of a system which is net-metered, which varies state-by-state, though practical considerations (like how much solar fits on your roof) usually come up before state limits are reached.

-The 30% ITC is the most significant tax credit available for solar energy systems, both solar hot water and solar photovoltaic.
-A business may take a credit (not deduction) of 30% of the purchase price of a solar energy system against an existing income or AMT tax liability.
+The 26% ITC is the most significant tax credit available for solar energy systems, both solar hot water and solar photovoltaic.
+A business may take a credit (not deduction) of 26% of the purchase price of a solar energy system against an existing income or AMT tax liability.

 Solar energy systems may be eligible for five year accelerated depreciation if claimed as business property under the federal Modified Accelerated Cost-Recovery System (MACRS).
 Businesses eligible to use this deduction typically see an additional savings of 20-26%.